Email Marketing Best Practices: 11 Tips for 2022

 The headline, copy, and content of your landing page should match that of your email.

-If your landing page doesn't look and feel consistent with your email, customers might feel confused or even misled.
+Customers might feel confused or misled if your landing page doesn't look and feel consistent with your email.

 Maintain customer confidence by giving exactly what you promised in the email: landing pages that make sense.